Dereck0602/Homer/README.md

 # LV-Harness

-**LV-Harness** is a Harness-architecture framework for **streaming long-video reasoning agents**.
-It drives a time-ordered timeline (per video, then per clip), ingests clip-level memory while "watching", and schedules multi-round retrieval-augmented question answering on top of a hierarchical memory.
+**LV-Harness** is a harness framework for **streaming long-video reasoning agents**.
+It drives a time-ordered timeline, constructs clip-level memory, and schedules multi-round question answering on top of a hierarchical memory.
 The framework bundles deterministic guardrails, information-sufficiency signals, context engineering, and an optional self-evolution loop.

 ---